tomedegroot/study-material/linux+LPICLevel1Exam1/upstart.md

 rc6.d
 ```

 These dirs correspond with runlevels.
-When the system entered a runlevel, it would execute the scripts in the corresponding dir.
+When the system entered a runlevel, it would execute the scripts in the corresponding dir and these scripts start the daemon services

-`initctl list`

-list all the init services = jobs.
-These services live in */etc/init.d/*
+The services can be listed via `service --status-all` and they live in */etc/init.d/*

 ###upstart jobs

-upstart is only used on Ubuntu, Debian is also going to SystemD just as CentOS.
+Upstart is only used on Ubuntu, Debian is also going to SystemD just as CentOS.

-Upstart uses upstart jobs.
+Upstart uses upstart jobs. `initctl list` lists all the jobs.
 These jobs live in */etc/init/*

+*(There is backwards compatability, so in Ubuntu there a both the SysV services and the Upstart jobs and most can be interacted with in the same way)

 ###events